Islamophobia Academy: A Timeline

 John Guandolo and his anti-Muslim consulting firm Understanding the Threat (UTT) are scheduled to be in Jackson, Mississippi on June 20 – 22 for a training tailored to law enforcement professionals.
 The event, titled, “Understanding and Investigating the Jihadi Network,” is said to be open to local law enforcement, military, and first responders.
 UTT held […]

-SCHEDULED: Understanding the Threat to again hold training in Mesa, Arizona
+Understanding the Threat trains in Mesa, Arizona

 John Guandolo and his anti-Muslim consulting firm Understanding the Threat (UTT) are scheduled to once again travel to Mesa, Arizona at the invitation of the Arizona Police Association (APA).
 This will be the second time this year the APA has hosted Guandolo and his group in Mesa.